-To test our Cell Processor implementation, a data set of 500 earthquakes (events) with magnitudes greater than 7 on and around the island of Japan was generated (Figure 4).
+To test our Cell/BE implementation, a dataset of 500 earthquakes (events) with magnitudes greater than 7 on and around the island of Japan was generated (Figure 4).
 Seven batches of randomly generated exposures (locations in this region) ranging in size from 100 to 10,000 were created.
-For the largest input, 500 events by 10,000 locations, roughly 1.6 million out of a possible 5 million event-locations were processed because not every building was affected by every earthquake.
-These 1.6 million event-locations were used as input data to evaluate the performance of our implementation.
+For the largest input, 500 events by 10,000 locations, roughly 1.6 million out of a possible 5 million ELs were processed because not every building was affected by every earthquake.
+These 1.6 million ELs were used as input data to evaluate the performance of our implementation.